jorgegv/rage1/doc/MAPGEN.md

 After successful MAPGEN execution, the generated GDATA files can be added to your game project and compiled in the usual way.
-The screens and their switching automations should have been defined for you and the hero can freely move inside the map.
+The screens and their switching automations should have been defined for you and the hero should be able to move freely inside the map, with screen switches happening automatically as needed.

 Now you can continue adding features to your game!